chevron-down Created with Sketch Beta.

 Post-graduation is an optimal time to take opportunities for public service seriously.
 Most law students graduate in their mid-to-late twenties before they have started families.
 Graduating from law school typically marks the end of formal education for most young lawyers, and their attention may, for the first time, turn to rooting themselves in a community through public service and civic engagement.

 Joining a local or state government board or commission is one way to take root.
 In every community, there are public agencies that control local institutions, such as parks and recreation, public libraries, urban redevelopment, public transportation, the arts, and public housing.
-There are also private nonprofits that provide significant philanthropic support for issues like homelessness, urban beautification, nature conservation, and youth mentoring.
-Allocations of local, state, or federal government monies; philanthropic support; or revenue raised through fees and charges often support these entities.
+Private nonprofits also provide significant philanthropic support for issues like homelessness, urban beautification, nature conservation, and youth mentoring.
+Allocations of local, state, or federal government monies; philanthropic support; or revenue raised through fees often support these entities.

 Overlooked Personal and Professional Development Opportunities

-Local or state boards and commissions offer positions in which new attorneys can build professional networks while contributing and exhibiting their talents in ways that employment settings may not readily allow.
+Local or state boards and commissions offer positions in which you can build professional networks while contributing and exhibiting your talents in ways that employment settings may not readily allow.
 These boards and commissions invariably include lay members of the public who may bring valuable insight and experience but lack familiarity with the law.
 Local, state, and federal regulatory compliance issues often consume these entities.
-Therefore, these entities can benefit from the skills that young lawyers bring to tackle those issues.
+Therefore, these entities can benefit from the skills that you bring to tackle those issues.

 Awareness of Fiduciary Responsibilities

-Service on boards and commissions can position young attorneys for success in their personal and professional endeavors.
 While it is important to weigh the options and consider the responsibility, the best way to learn is to jump right in.
-I personally have honed my skills as an attorney and expanded my network through years of service.
+I have honed my skills as an attorney and expanded my network through years of service.
 For more than a decade, I have served on various public boards and commissions in Baton Rouge, Louisiana.
 I currently serve on the Louisiana State Highway Safety Commission and have previously chaired the Capital Area Transit System Board of Directors.